canercanbaz/canercanbaz/README.md

 ---

-A Full Stack Developer specializing in JavaScript world.
+I'm a full-stack developer specializing in JavaScript ecosystem.
 Trying to keep myself up-to-date with modern web technologies.
 Professional experience with the technologies listed in the **toolbox** below.